In order to get the most out of your Writing Center

 should be able to explain what the assignment is and what you want to

 everything in one session.
-Understand that the Writing Center consultants do not correct or edit your papers for you, but provide
+Instead, we want to help you focus on one or two writing strategies that you can apply to the rest of your papers.
+Please understand that the Writing Center consultants do not correct or edit your papers for you, but provide

 feedback for you to learn, work, and improve your writing.

 should be receptive to new approaches and techniques.

 need to understand that writing is an ongoing process, and that mastery

 - If we reserve an appointment time for you and you don't show up, that is one half hour we could have been helping someone else, so please call if you cannot make your appointment.
 Missing

 an appointment three times without canceling disqualifies you from making